nomicode/.github/.github/CODE_OF_CONDUCT.md

 # Code of Conduct

+> [!IMPORTANT]
+> This document is a work in progress.
+Please open a [blank issue](../issues/new) if you would like to suggest improvements.

 ## Our Pledge

 We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone.